-Walton County Florida, is famous for the Crestview-Fort Walton Beach-Destin.
+Walton County Florida is famous for numerous things, explore the top 8 below!

 The organization of Walton County Florida, was by the European Americans in 1824.
-Walton County Florida, got its name from Colonel George Walton Jr, who was the secretary of the Florida Territory from 1821 to 1826.
+Walton County got its name from Colonel George Walton Jr. who was the secretary of the Florida Territory from 1821 to 1826.

-Between 1763 and 1783, the area has since become Walton County Florida.
+Between 1763 and 1783, the area has since become Walton County.
 It was important for the settlement of British West Florida.

 Both the Scots town in the northern bit of the area and the English people group along the coast were generally independent.
 They had economies that were completely operational without trade.